sib-swiss/Introduction-to-statistics-with-R/docs/index.md

-# Introduction to statistics with R
+# Introduction to Statistics and Data Visualisation with R
 ## Teachers
 Rachel Marcone